Recognition as a tenant

 - other household members who are assessed by DCJ as meeting priority housing criteria.

 To receive recognition as a tenant you must be eligible for social housing and be an approved additional occupant of the property with a satisfactory history of occupation for at least two years; however, there are some exceptions.
 You can talk to your local DCJ Housing office to find out or read more about recognition as a tenant in the Changing a Tenancy Policy.

 You must tell DCJ about the tenant leaving the property as soon as possible and must lodge your application for a 6 month lease and recognition as a tenant within 6 weeks of the tenant leaving the property.
 If you are having trouble meeting the 6-week timeframe please speak with your local DCJ office so we can consider your situation.

 If you apply for recognition as a tenant after 6 weeks, you may receive a 3 month lease but DCJ will ask you to leave the property at the end of this time and you cannot apply for recognition as a tenant.

 How to apply?

-To apply for a 6-month lease or recognition as a tenant, you will need to complete the application for housing assistance and recognition as a tenant supplement form, which is available from any DCJ office or the DCJ website.
+To apply for a 6-month lease or recognition as a tenant, you will need to complete the Recognition as a Tenant Application form, which is available from any DCJ office or the DCJ website.
 Once complete, you can return the form to your local office along with any supporting documentation (please see the evidence requirements information sheet for more information about supporting documentation).